nethical6/digipaws/Readme.md

 - [x] Block comments
 - [x] Block explicit context
 - [x] App blockers
-- [ ] Survival Mode (basically blocking everything except calling and sms)
+- [x] Focus Quest
 - [ ] Geoblocker (basically block things when a certain area is entered like workplace)
 - [ ] Customisable warning screen
 - [ ] Block cusomtom user defined keywords
 - [ ] Modular and downloadable view blockers
-- [ ] Api for other developers to transform their existing apps into digipaw quests! (help needed)
+- [x] Api for other developers to transform their existing apps into digipaw quests!
 - [ ] expand the app to ios and desktops.
 ## Thanks
 - [**Osmdroid**](https://github.com/osmdroid/osmdroid) : Mapview used in Quest "TouchGrass"
 - [**Digital Wellbeing Experiments Toolkit**](https://github.com/googlecreativelab/digital-wellbeing-experiments-toolkit) : some ideas ig, basically the geoblocker one.
 - [**Undraw**](https://undraw.co) : illustrations on intro page
 - Special thanks to all the premium apps on the Play Store that inspired me to create a free and open-source alternative. imagine making money out of miserable people.
+- [**Ml Kit QuickStart**](https://github.com/googlesamples/mlkit/tree/master) : ML models and multiple classes were used from this repository.

 ## Installation